When speaking to a group about Trauma I often ask them, what is it? Can you give me an example? They will often shout out

-These are certainly potentially traumatic situations but it doesn't have to be something that is traumatic to any one else.
-We are always living in the feeling our thinking and so what is traumatic to one person might not be to someone else.
+These are certainly tragic situations but it doesn't have to be something that is traumatic to anyone else.
+We are always living in the feeling of our thinking and so what is traumatic to one person might not be to someone else.

 Why does no one understand how I feel?

 One of my biggest challenges after my injuries had healed was that I couldn't explain to anyone why I was so scared.
 My mind kept repeating and repeating the story of what happened to me.
 I wasn't eating or sleeping properly and became very scared to leave the house.

 "Working with Chana has been life changing.
 I have been suffering from PTSD for the last two years, and her coaching sessions made me take a different perspective about it.
 I also realized that it's fine to be where I am while giving it no meaning.
 Every time I get into one of those situations that petrify me, noises around, people's voices...
 Her words, examples, metaphors and comparisons come to me, soothing me and making me realize that what I am leaving in that moment could be lived, seen and felt from another perspective.

 I truly recommend working with Chana, open yourself to let her words sink into you.
 Even if you don't see it, her words will sink into you in such a powerful healing way that there is no way back.

 It wasn't until I met some very understanding women who guided me to see that it was time to let go of my story.

 I had become so Identified with the story of what happened to me that I was constantly living in the feeling of what happened not in what was happening now.

 They showed me I was safe and that I had all the resilience and courage I needed to get well

 Since then I have learned that I am not what happened to me, that I am not my thoughts about it and that I am strong.